 Boot volume performance varies with volume size, see Block Volume Performance for more information.

-The Block Volume service's elastic performance feature enables you to dynamically change the volume performance for boot volumes.
+The Block Volume service's elastic performance enables you to dynamically change the volume performance for boot volumes.
 Once an instance has been created, you can change the volume performance of the boot volume to one of the following performance options:

 Cross-Region Boot Volume Replication